-One of the most importane elements of procedural sedation is the understanding that sedation is not a constant, it is a continuim.
+One of the most important elements of procedural adult sedation is the understanding that sedation is not a constant; it is a continuum.
 In the Minimal Sedation course, students learn how to develop a plan for a safe procedure and to identify the signs that indicate that a patient has moved from minimal to moderate sedation.
-Students also learn the 4 levels of sedation as defined by the American Society of Anesthesiologists (ASA), how to chart vital signs and how to actively manage a patient discharge.
-The use of sedation drugs outside of the operating room has expanded dramatically in recent years and it is becoming incresingly important for the non-anesthesiologist healthcare professional to fully understand every aspect of procedural sedation.
+Students also learn the four levels of sedation as defined by the American Society of Anesthesiologists (ASA), how to chart vital signs and how to manage a patient discharge actively.
+The use of sedation drugs outside of the operating room has expanded dramatically in recent years, and it is becoming increasingly important for the non-anesthesiologist healthcare professional to understand every aspect of procedural sedation fully.

 Students first go through a pre-test that helps to establish how well they understand the basics of procedural sedation.
-The pre-test also helps in establishing what aspects of the Minimal Sedation course the students needs to focus on.
+The pre-test also helps establish what aspects of the Minimal Sedation course the students need to focus on.

 The Minimal Sedation Course takes the student through 3 separate scenarios that are typical of what a practitioner might encounter outside of the operating room.
 By going through the scenarios, the student learns the proper way to chart vital signs and what the signs are that indicate that the patient has moved from minimal to moderate sedation.

-Prior to getting certified in Minimal Sedation, the student is required to provide us with an evaluation of the course, determining if the course met their expectations and what improvements might be reccomended.
+Prior to getting certified in Minimal Sedation, the student is required to provide us with an evaluation of the course, determining if the course met their expectations and what improvements might be recommended.